Quick installation by using easy install (Recommended)

 Some changes are required when running the Linux VDA as a virtual machine on a supported hypervisor.
-Make the following changes based on the hypervisor platform in use.
+Make the following changes according to the hypervisor platform in use.
 No changes are required if you are running the Linux machine on bare metal hardware.

 Fix time synchronization on Citrix Hypervisor

-When the Citrix Hypervisor Time Sync feature is enabled, within each paravirtualized Linux VM you experience issues with NTP and Citrix Hypervisor.
-Both try to manage the system clock.
-To avoid the clock becoming out of sync with other servers, make sure that the system clock within each Linux guest is synchronized with the NTP.
+When the Citrix Hypervisor Time Sync feature is enabled, within each paravirtualized Linux VM you experience issues with NTP and Citrix Hypervisor, both of which try to manage the system clock.
+To avoid the clock becoming out of sync with other servers, ensure that the system clock within each Linux guest is synchronized with the NTP.
 This case requires disabling host time synchronization.
 No changes are required in HVM mode.

 su - cat /proc/sys/xen/independent_wallclock <!--NeedCopy-->